Nitish-Joshi/Test-Suite-for-NoSQL-DB-during-a-network-partition/Project Journal.md

 2) Name = MongoDB AMI

 * We will be setting up the MongoDB cluster in two regions, N. California and Oregon.
-* The MongoDB instances will communicate with each other using VPC Peering technique.
+* The MongoDB instances will communicate with each other using the [VPC Peering](https://github.com/nguyensjsu/cmpe281-Nitish-Joshi/blob/master/VPC%20peering.md) technique.

-* VPC Peering

 ### Task 9 - Create the MongoDB instances: